joemaller/version-everything-with-npm/README.md

 npm runs scripts in a rich environment.
 Besides adding the local `node_modules/.bin` to `$PATH`, configuration and local package.json fields are also exposed.
 Variables are prefixed with [`$npm_config_`][config vars] and [`$npm_package_`][package.json vars] respectively.
 This [Stack Overflow answer][so] shows how to dump everything to `stdout` for inspection.

 To version files, I will be attaching a command to `version`.
+This command runs immediately after npm updates `package.json` but before committing changes to Git.

 ### Vars that matter